breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I've met many bootcamp graduates since then, most of them highly driven and intelligent.
 Some have found success, some not.

 It's worth acknowledging that I enjoy several privileges which made it possible for me to quit my job and spend two years in grad school.
-I am very fortunate in that respect.
+I am very fortunate in that respect, and very grateful.

 #### Applying to Grad School

 Applying to grad school was pretty straightforward.
 The GRE felt like a piece of cake after the LSAT.
-I just needed to relearn high-school math (English major, remember?) and I was set.
+I just needed to relearn high-school math (English major, remember?).

 Few schools would accept me without a bachelor's in Computer Science.
 So that narrowed the field for me, in some ways a blessing.
 I applied to about five schools.

-Of the candidates, Brandeis seemed especially interesting.
+Of the candidates, Brandeis was my top pick.
 There, I could take remedial undergraduate classes while I did my Master's.
-And they had a strong Computational Linguistics program!
-They quickly took the lead as my top choice.
+And they had a strong Computational Linguistics program to boot.

 My background actually made parts of the application very easy.
 Writing a personal statement?
 No problem.
 Verbal portion of the GRE?
 Forget about it.